 You can’t work if you don’t have space.
 And clutter not only takes up space, it’s downright distracting and energy-sucking – whether you’re into feng shui or not.
 When you’ve got heaps and piles everywhere, it’s hard to get anything done.

 The obvious solution seems simple: get rid of the mess!
 But in some cases, it’s not that simple.
 Depending on your profession, you may have an inventory of supplies, or of merchandise, or file cabinets’ worth of old documents that you’re required to store for a certain length of time.

 Maybe you have a place to put it that works at home – such as an attic or guest room.
-But if you don’t have space in these areas, you need to ask yourself, “How can I find storage near me?”
-Consider renting a small storage unit offsite, whether for a few months (e.g., before the holiday rush) or as a long-term solution.
+Otherwise, consider renting a small storage unit offsite, whether for a few months (e.g., before the holiday rush) or as a long-term solution.
 Although it may expensive at first, rates are often more affordable than you’d think.
 Plus, the increased productivity that will come from having more home office space means you’ll make that money back (and more besides!) in no time.

 2. Consider Built-Ins

 Another way to improve your home-office space – or to create one where you didn’t have one before – is to consider installing a corner or wall of built-in units.
 This is a perfect solution for those odd, hard-to-utilize spaces around your house.

 For example, you might add a desk that folds up when you’re not in the office, and folds down when you’re working.
 Other examples include tabletops, furniture (e.g., think of a futon built into the wall), or even cabinets and bookcases.
 We installed custom built-in cabinets and bookcases in our living room several years ago, and it has made a HUGE difference in making that space more functional.
 With some thought and planning, built-in units can do the same for a home office space.